Hassan-Rehan/extension-demo/README.md

 - Even if your design skills are not strong, please try as best as you can.
 We want to see your creativity!
 - The test is not time metered but we don't want you to use more than 5 hours on it.
 - If you have any questions, don't hesitate to contact the person in charge of your application.

-Note: Why are you using proxycrawl.
-We can create our own pasers to scrape data...